gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

     The complexity is induced by:
      1. variables which can be mutated, making programmers spend their most time investigating the values which are being unexpectedly changed
-     2. classes which have to be instantiated, making you end up with a pool of instances which have to be passes correctly around
+     2. classes which have to be instantiated, making you end up with a pool of instances which have to be passed correctly around
      3. too much inheritance, so therefore people are told to favour composition